Ceritoturris pupiformis

 Ceritoturris pupiformis is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 Description

-The length of shell attains 4⅓ mm, its diameter 1⅓ mm.
+The length of shell attains 4.3 mm, its diameter 1.3 mm.

 The shell is oblong, narrow and almost pupiform.
 Its color is white and slightly red at the apex.
 It contains 8 whorls of which two in the protoconch.
 The whorls increase but slowly and the last three are of nearly the same width.
 They are divided at the suture by a fine keel, and a double series of largish and rather acute tubercles surround the middle.
-The small aperture measures about ⅓ the total length of the shell.
+The small aperture measures about a third of the total length of the shell.
 The outer lip is thin.
 The siphonal canal is very short and narrow.